DieNeria/twi2disbot/README.md

 ![Database](https://i.imgur.com/RqZFuoO.png)

-You could get the twitteruserid by simply using the API every time but we only have a limited amount of API calls per Month thats why i use a tool like https://tweeterid.com/
+You could get the twitteruserid by simply using the API but we only have a limited amount of API calls per Month thats why i use a tool like https://tweeterid.com/